A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Open Issues and Future Directions

 \subsection{Privacy preservation at scale}

 As FA systems grow in scale with more data or users involved, ensuring privacy becomes more challenging.
 This challenge is exacerbated when analysts seek high-accuracy analytics.
 Existing privacy-preserving techniques exhibit distinct characteristics concerning privacy assurance, data utility, and scalability.
 For example, DP has long been criticized for offering a poor accuracy-privacy tradeoff, prohibiting its applications in domains that request accurate population-level profiling or analytics.
 Other cryptographic techniques, such as MPC, encounter difficulties in scaling to practical sizes for mobile applications.
-Consequently, FA mechanisms have to be carefully designed to strike a delicate balance among privacy, utility, and scalability.
+Consequently, FA mechanisms have to be carefully designed to strike a delicate balance between privacy, utility, and scalability. \blue{Some recent concepts regarding privacy preservation, like private cloud computing, are promising to enhance FA algorithmic design: it might be possible to decompose the FA algorithm into local computation part and private cloud computation part, where the local computation part conducts lightweight computations that extract insights to reduce communication overheads, and the computation-intensive schemes, such as cryptography-based privacy preservation, is conducted on the private cloud.}